Best Floor Tiles

 Its important to note that unlike other types of tiles, stone needs to be sealed to maintain durability and remain resistant to stains.
 Unsealed stone may remain porous and therefore susceptible to water infiltration.
 In worst case scenarios, it may even begin to crumble.

 After being initially sealed during the installation process, it will need to be resealed every 5-10 years to maintain optimal looks and quality.

-7. Make A Space Appear Larger With Light Color Tiles
+7. Make A Space Appear Larger With Light Floor Tiles

 Larger tiles tend to make a small room appear bigger.
 You can even install the same material on the walls, which will further enhance the illusion of expanded space.
 To amplify the affect, and create a seamless flowing surface use a matching grout color.
 This works particularly well in small or tiny bathrooms.